What does a typical LMS have?

 So, is Google Classroom an LMS?

-However, 1 major difference between Google Classroom and LMSs, such as Schoology, Canvas, and Moodle, is its lack of support for the LTI standard.
+However, one major differences between Classroom and LMS's, such as Schoology, Canvas, and Moodle, is its lack of support for the LTI standard.
 Generally speaking, the LTI standard allows developers to create applications that work across any platform that supports the standard.
-An LTI application can be used in most of the major LMSs regardless of which one is used.
+An LTI application can be used in most of the major LMS's, regardless of which one is used.
 Since Google Classroom does not support LTI, these applications cannot be integrated into the Classroom LMS.
 Instead, developers will have to integrate with Classroom using its API.

 How does this impact me if I want to integrate with Google Classroom?